Curriculum Overview

 Outreach

-The aim of Wells Park Outreach is to support pupils in the management of attitudes, behaviour and motivation in mainstream education following short-term in school support.
+The intention of Wells Park Outreach is to support pupils in the management of attitudes, behaviour and motivation in mainstream education following short-term in school support.
 It strives to provide swift intervention to help pupils succeed in mainstream school; it also endeavours to provide the family support required in order that pupils maintain positive attitudes, behaviour and motivation.

 It is committed to promoting enhanced independence and responsibility for learning and social behaviour both throughout the school day and at home.